rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 #### Manual

 There is a package containing a site that acts as an Apache user manual.
-It's called `httpd-manual`.
+It is called `httpd-manual`.

 ```bash
 sudo dnf install httpd-manual
 sudo systemctl reload httpd
 ```

-Once this package has been installed, you can access the manual with a web browser at http://127.0.0.1/manual.
+When installed, you can access the manual with a web browser at <http://127.0.0.1/manual>.

 ```bash
 $ elinks http://127.0.0.1/manual